Photos: Yecid Calderon Rodelo / Flyer: Rick Lee

 • The current CVs of the individuals who will lead the group

 IRW advances innovative feminist scholarship on women, gender, and sexuality.
-Its Distinguished Lecture Series, yearlong seminar, and undergraduate learning community are connected to an annual theme, which is "Knowing Bodies: Science and the Sex/Gender Distinction" for 2020-2021.
+Its Distinguished Lecture Series, yearlong seminar, and undergraduate learning community are connected to an annual theme, which is "Futures" for 2021-2022.
 IRW’s affiliate members include Rutgers faculty, graduate students, and advanced undergraduates drawn from the New Brunswick, Newark, and Camden campuses, and feminist researchers from around the world who join IRW as Visiting Global Scholars.